Jim-na/crypto-expert-api/README.md

 soa project

-We offer information from the markets, such as exchanges price, funding rate , KOL's suggestion, whale alert ... and more.
+We offer information and trading alert signal, which we combine and define the information from different resources, such as exchanges, social media popularity  and KOL's suggestion.

+### Problem
+- There are many different currencies and exchanges in cryptocurrency markets.
+Information is complicated and disorganized.
+- People could get them easily but can’t utilize it to make good decisions.
+- KOLs and information integration might help to solve this problem.

+Short-term usability goals

+- to show all the information that we thought the investor in cryptocurrency market will need.

+### Long-term goals

+- Combine all useful info to give a investment suggestion or signal.
+- Build a telegram bot(or other bot) to offer some customized notification alert.
+- The alert is the signal = domain logic , ex:
+  - Open interest raising rapidly with high volume and price increasing.
+  - Specified coin is blowing up social media now with more than 2 KOL’s has mentioned about it.

 - RUN `ruby ./init.rb` to init all relative file
 - I can't use `rackup` , so **I use `bundle exec rackup` to run the app.**

-Short-term usability goals

-- to show all the information that we thought the investor in cryptocurrency market will need.

-Long-term goals

-- Combine all useful info to give a investment suggestion.
-- Build a tg bot(or other bot) to make an order directly and offer some customized notification alert.

-API Library
+### API Library

 - ~~Info API : an api to get information from different exchanges. <= this is the main class to get info.~~
 - Binance::API : define the api to binance to get info.